timo-reymann/git-semver-tag/README.md

-semver-git-tag
+git-semver-tag
 ===

-Simple helper to release your git tag according to the semver spec
+Simple helper to release your git tag according to the semver spec.

+## Features
+- create git tags easily following semver guidelines
+- prefix-aware, will keep your prefix without any further doings
+- feels like a direct integration with git
+- ability to add custom suffix to your version tag without having to do it all manually

 ## Installation
 ### using go ...